twoBirds/twobirds-core/README.md

 twoBirds strictly follows the [KISS](http://principles-wiki.net/principles:keep_it_simple_stupid) and [DRY](http://principles-wiki.net/principles:don_t_repeat_yourself) doctrines.

 The tB core can be seen as an intermediate step between a simple wrapper/helper library like jQuery and a fully fledged JS framework.
 Like the first, it has selectors for the dom and reasonable modification methods.
-Like the latter, is incorporates a higher level abstraction scheme for application objects.
+Like the latter, it incorporates a higher level abstraction scheme for application objects.
 The core does not contain higher level DOM elements like datepickers or the like, but gives you a sufficient set of functionality to implement these as you like.
 As a result, a widget is just another application object (same type of code, easy understandable).